SIVASHANKAR-S/ObjectLivecount/README.md

 # Run yolov4 on webcam
 python detect_video.py --weights ./checkpoints/yolov4-416 --size 416 --model yolov4 --video 0 --output ./detections/results.avi
 ```
-If you want to run yolov3 or yolov3-tiny change ``--model yolov3`` and .weights file in above commands.

-<strong>Note:</strong> You can also run the detector on multiple images at once by changing the --images flag like such ``--images "./data/images/kite.jpg, ./data/images/dog.jpg"``

 ## YOLOv4-Tiny using TensorFlow